What Happens to Stock Options if I Leave the Company?

 With employee stock purchase plans (ESPP), when you leave, you’ll no longer be able to buy shares in the plan.
 Depending on the plan, withholding may occur for months before the next pre-determined purchase window.
 Any funds withheld from your paycheck that were not used to purchase shares during the next window will likely be returned to you.
 The outstanding shares that you own will not change.

 In most equity plans, restricted stock units (RSUs), phantom stock, restricted stock awards, and stock appreciation rights (SARs) will deliver shares of stock or settle in cash upon vesting.
-So there typically isn’t a scenario where people hold onto these types of vested or earned equity compensation, as they’ve most likely already become shares or cash.
+So there typically isn’t a scenario where people hold onto these types of vested stock, as they’ve most likely already become shares or cash.

 However, if you are planning a job change, it’s advisable to review your vesting schedule and grant to help ensure that you’re not unwittingly leaving money on the table, especially if your shares only vest once per year.
 Restricted stock units are typically awarded using a time-based vesting schedule.
 However, phantom stock and stock appreciation rights may also include time-based and performance-based vesting requirements.